influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-plans.md

 ## Free Plan

-All new {{< cloud-name >}} accounts start with Free Plan that provides a limited number of resources and data usage.
+All new {{< product-name >}} accounts start with Free Plan that provides a limited number of resources and data usage.
 See [plan limits](/influxdb/cloud/account-management/limits/).

 ## Usage-Based Plan